Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Excess risk bounds

 \end{theorem} The proof of this result appears in the Appendix and provides the explicit expression for all constants.
-Theorem~\ref{thm:oracle inequality} tells us that the accuracy of the binary decision $\sign(\hat f_n)$ depends on the fixed point of the local Rademacher complexity of the class $\psi^\sharp_{n,\kappa}$, and the approximation error to the convexified risk of the optimal decision.
-The accuracy also depends on the convexifying function through exponents $\gamma$ and $\kappa$, as well as the margin parameter $\alpha$.
+Theorem~\ref{thm:oracle inequality} tells us that the accuracy of the binary decision $\sign(\hat f_n)$ depends on the fixed point of the local Rademacher complexity of the class, $\psi^\sharp_{n,\kappa}$, and the approximation error to the convexified risk of the optimal decision.
+In the remaining part of this section, we will specialize this result to parametric decisions and deep neural networks.
+In each case it can be seen that for a fixed $\epsilon$, we have $\psi_n^\sharp(\varepsilon)\to 0$ as long as $n\to\infty$ and the complexity of the class $\mathcal{F}_n$ does not increase ``too fast".
+Therefore, Theorem~\ref{thm:oracle inequality} illustrates the variance/bias trade-off, i.e. more complex classes of decision rules reduce the approximation error (bias) at costs of increasing the Rademacher complexity (variance) and vice versa.
 Note that in the special case when $\kappa=1$, Theorem~\ref{thm:oracle inequality} recovers \cite{koltchinskii2011oracle}, Proposition 4.1.
 In the following subsections, we illustrate this result for parametric and nonparametric binary decision rules.
+Additional results on boosting and LASSO are available in the Online Appendix.